Friend-Ship

 Friend-Ship is the debut studio album by the South Korea-based Filipino boy band Hori7on.
 The album was released by MLD Entertainment on July 24, 2023.
 The album is supported by the lead single "Six7een".

-Friend-Ship contains 21 tracks and features songs sung in English, Filipino, and Korean, as well as collaborations with TFN, Lapillus, and NewId.
+Friend-Ship contains 21 tracks and features songs sung in English, Filipino, and Korean, as well as collaborations with TFN, Lapillus, and New:Id.
 The album also reprises six tracks performed on Dream Maker, including the group's pre-debut singles "Dash", "Lovey Dovey", and "Salamat".

-Commercially, Friend-Ship debuted at number 24 on the Circle Albums Chart.
+Commercially, Friend-Ship debuted at number 24 on the Circle Album Chart and peaked at number 7.

 Background

 Hori7on was formed by ABS-CBN and MLD Entertainment through the Kapamilya Channel survival reality show Dream Maker, which aired from November 2022 to February 2023.
 In a press conference for the show's finale, MLD Entertainment CEO Lee Hyung-jin announced that the group would make their debut in South Korea in June 2023, however, ABS-CBN would later report that the group will debut in July.

 In an interview published in The Manila Times, Vinci Malizon shared that the group is in the process of creating their style.
 Later, on a press conference for their first fan meeting, on May 4, 2023, Malizon shared that they intend to "incorporate different flavors" in their music to match the contemporary trends in K-pop, taking inspiration from South Korean groups Fifty Fifty and Ive.
 Marcus Cabais also suggested the inclusion of Filipino lyrics in their music to emphasize their Filipino identity.

 Hori7on departed for South Korea on April 30.
 The group's preparations for the album is documented in the docuseries 100 Days Miracle, which premiered on July 7.
 All seven members were reported to be preparing for their debut in the country on May 10.
 Later on, Lee went on an interview with the entertainment website Kpopmap on June 27, in which he revealed that the group would debut with a full-length album in July 2023.